Decision Making under Uncertainty: An Experimental Study in Market Settings: Experimental Design

 Subjects were offered choices between bets on the color of the chip that would be drawn at the end of the experiment.
 Before choosing between bets, subjects were first asked to choose a fixed color (orange or green; called ``Your Color'') for which they would be paid if they chose certain bets.
 They were then asked three questions.\footnote{We adopted the three-question setting akin to \cite{epstein2019ambiguous}, as a way of identifying strict ambiguity preferences.
 The typical Ellsberg-style experiment would ask only one question, namely the second one.}

-The first question asks to choose between a bet that pays \$\texttt{X+b} if the color of the ball drawn from bag~A is ``Your Color'' (and nothing otherwise), and a bet that pays \$\texttt{X} if the color of a ball drawn from bag~B is ``Your Color'' (and nothing otherwise).
-Similarly, the second question asks to choose between a bet that pays \$\texttt{X} if the color of the ball drawn from bag~A is ``Your Color,'' and a bet that pays \$\texttt{X} if the color of a ball drawn from bag~B is ``Your Color''.
-Finally, the third question asks to choose between a bet that pays \$\texttt{X} if the color of the ball drawn from bag~A is ``Your Color'' and a bet that pays \$\texttt{X+b} if the color of a ball drawn from bag~B is ``Your Color''.
-The payoff \texttt{X} and the bonus \texttt{b} depended on the platform: $(\texttt{X}, \texttt{b}) = (10, 0.5)$ in our lab study and $(\texttt{X}, \texttt{b}) = (100, 5)$ in the panel.
-In our lab experiments, the content of bag~B had already been determined at the beginning of the experiment by an assistant.
+The first question asks to choose between a bet that pays \$$X+b$ if the color of the ball drawn from bag~A is ``Your Color'' (and nothing otherwise), and a bet that pays \$$X$ if the color of a ball drawn from bag~B is ``Your Color'' (and nothing otherwise).
+Similarly, the second question asks to choose between a bet that pays \$$X$ if the color of the ball drawn from bag~A is ``Your Color,'' and a bet that pays \$$X$ if the color of a ball drawn from bag~B is ``Your Color''.
+Finally, the third question asks to choose between a bet that pays \$$X$ if the color of the ball drawn from bag~A is ``Your Color'' and a bet that pays \$$X+b$ if the color of a ball drawn from bag~B is ``Your Color''.
+The payoff $X$ and the bonus $b$ depended on the platform: $(X, b) = (10, 0.5)$ in our laboratory study and $(X, b) = (100, 5)$ in the panel.
+In our laboratory experiments, the content of bag~B had already been determined at the beginning of the experiment by an assistant.
 The timing is important to ensure that there is no incentive to hedge \citep{baillon2015ris,epstein2019ambiguous,saito2015preference}.
 The subjects were allowed to inspect the content of each bag after completing the experiment.

-\paragraph{Post-experiment survey.} In the lab experiment, subjects were asked to fill out a short survey asking for their age, gender, major in college, the three-item cognitive reflection test \citep[CRT;][]{frederick2005cognitive}, and strategies they employed in the allocation tasks if any (see online appendix~\ref{appendix:design_detail_post-exp_survey}).
-In the panel study, subjects answered a standard questionnaire that the Understanding America Study (UAS) asks of all its panelist households.
+\paragraph{Post-experiment survey.} In the laboratory experiment, subjects were asked to fill out a short survey asking for their age, gender, major in college, the three-item cognitive reflection test \citep[CRT;][]{frederick2005cognitive}, and strategies they employed in the allocation tasks if any (see Online Appendix~\ref{appendix:design_detail_post-exp_survey}).
+In the panel study, before exiting the survey module, subjects answered how interesting or uninteresting the survey was and they were also asked to leave any comments if they wished.
+This is a standard questionnaire that the Understanding America Study (UAS) asks of all its panelist households.
+The demographic characteristics of the households were already recorded in the previous survey run by the UAS.
+We could also access datasets from previous surveys that other researchers conducted on the UAS to create additional cognitive and behavioral measures.